Central America Encompassed

 Bienvenidos a Mexico City!
 This is one of the world's largest urban centres, a bustling metropolis with so many influences, offering a huge variety of museums, galleries and architectural delights, along with pumping nightlife and unparalleled street food.
 Your adventure begins with a welcome meeting at 6 pm, but if you arrive early, perhaps head to the Zocalo – the massive central square – and check out the Aztec ruins and colonial architecture nearby.
 There are also plenty of parks, plazas and gardens to relax in and adjust to the Mexican way of life.

 Wake up and get ready for a leader-led walk to orientate yourself to the city.
-Pass by the Metropolitan Cathedral, Zocalo, National Palace, Bellas Artes, Paseo de la reforma and more.
-After exploring the main sights of Mexico’s capital, you sure would have worked up an appetite.
+Pass by the Metropolitan Cathedral, Zocalo, National Palace, Bellas Artes, Paseo de la Reforma and more.
+Parts of this walk will look different depending on whether Day 2 falls on a weekday or the weekend.
+If it's a weekday, your leader will take you to the Gastromotiva project, an Intrepid Foundation partner, whose culinary training programs open job opportunities for local youth.
+There, you’ll be shown how to make guacamole and salsa, which you can then enjoy!
+On weekends, you’ll instead stop by a stall in a local market run by a former Gastromotiva student.
+They’ll share information about the organisation and their own journey, and there’ll also be a snack of guacamole and chips.
 For lunch, join your local leader on a ‘taco crawl’ around town to taste Mexico City’s delicious street-food staple, tacos al pastor, among plenty other delicious treats.
-After eating your way around the city, the rest of the day is free for you to explore as you wish.
+After, the rest of the day is free for you to explore as you wish.
 Tonight you could visit the famous Plaza Garibaldi or sip cocktails with your fellow travellers in one of the many trendy bars in the city, whatever takes your fancy.

 Start the day with a visit to the community of San Pedro Tlahuac, home to Nahuatl descendants who are keeping their way of life alive.
 The community practices traditions from pre-Columbian times, including chinampa farming, fiestas and ancient ceremonies.
 After an included lunch, your group will head to Puebla, where your leader will take you out for an orientation walk and run through some handy Spanish phrases to help you make the most of the days ahead.
 Put your newly learnt Spanish skills to the test with an evening visit to La Pasita bar, where you’ll have the opportunity to taste pasita – a sweet liqueur made of raisins in one of Puebla’s most famous bars.
 Salud!